kevinzhuang01/project_leaders_2025/_profiles/wibe-albertde-jong.md

   from developing algorithms and simulation approaches that translate scientific problems we run on classical computers to problems that can be run on quantum computers...and we run them on quantum computers to get scientific results.
+desired: For AI related research, some understanding of machine learning approaches and some cursory reading of the literature with respect to inverse design for chemistry and materials.
+For quantum related research, a basic understanding of quantum computing would be a benefit.
+Reading one of the popular quantum computing books, for example the first parts of Nielsen and Chuang (Quantum Computation and Quantum Information), and doing some of the online qiskit tutorials will give you a great head start.
+email: wadejong@lbl.gov
 ---

 ## Additional Information